dhruvxbug/StudentMezo-dApp/frontend/README.md

-# StudentMezo Frontend
+# PeerPledge Frontend

-React-based frontend for the StudentMezo DApp.
+React-based frontend for the PeerPledge DApp.

 ## Features